Elizabeth Gillies: 2005–2009: Early work and Broadway debut

-2010–2014: Victorious and breakthrough
+2010–2013: Breakthrough with Nickelodeon and music

 In 2010, Gillies was cast as bad girl and occasional antagonist Jade West in the Nickelodeon television show Victorious, a sitcom revolving around teenagers at a performing arts high school in Hollywood, which marked her second time working alongside 13 co-star Grande.
 Regarding her Victorious character, Gillies said "It's wonderful.
 I love playing Jade.
 I always say she's not so much the 'mean' girl, but the 'bad' girl in so many ways.
 She has a lot of human qualities to her – she's not just completely sociopathic.
 She's sweet with her boyfriend.
 It's nice to play a character with some depth."

-The show premiered on March 27, 2010.
-During her time on Victorious, Gillies was featured in several songs on the soundtracks Victorious and Victorious 2.0, including "Give It Up" (duet with Grande), and "Take a Hint" (duet with Victoria Justice).
-She also wrote and recorded the song "You Don't Know Me" for an episode of Victorious, and it was later featured in Victorious 3.0.
+Victorious premiered on March 27, 2010.
+During her time on Victorious, she performed on the soundtracks Victorious, Victorious 2.0, Victorious 3.0, most notably the songs "Give It Up" (duet with Grande), and "Take a Hint" (duet with Victoria Justice).
+The latter was the most successful commercially, earning Gillies her first platinum certification from the Recording Industry Association of America (RIAA) and silver certification from the British Phonographic Industry (BPI).
+She also wrote and recorded the song "You Don't Know Me" for an episode of Victorious, which was featured in Victorious 3.0.

-She lent her talents to other Nick shows, voicing the character of Daphne on the Nickelodeon revival of Winx Club and recording Winx Club's official song, "We Are Believix."
+For the network, Gillies voiced the character of Daphne on the Nickelodeon revival of Winx Club and recorded Winx Club's official song, "We Are Believix".
 She also appeared in an episode of Big Time Rush and as a contestant on BrainSurge and Figure It Out.
 Beginning in 2012, Gillies began playing small guest roles outside Nickelodeon.
 Notable appearances include White Collar and The Exes.

 In July 2012, it was reported that Gillies was working on an alternative rock album.
 Victorious ended on February 2, 2013, after four seasons.
-Following the cancellation of the series, Gillies took some time off from acting.

-In 2013, she was cast as Courtney in the musical adaptation of Jawbreaker and participated in a reading of the show in Manhattan.
+That same year, she was cast as Courtney in the musical adaptation of Jawbreaker and participated in a reading of the show in Manhattan.
 The musical did not end up being taken to Broadway.
 On December 10, 2013, Gillies recorded a duet of "Santa Baby" with Grande for the latter's Christmas Kisses EP.

+2014–2019: Mainstream transition and Dynasty

 In 2014, Gillies appeared in the horror film Animal as Mandy and the Lifetime movie Killing Daddy, playing Callie Ross.
 Animal was filmed in the summer of 2013 in Manchester, Connecticut, and was produced by Drew Barrymore.
-The film also features Gillies' former Winx Club co-star Keke Palmer and was released on iTunes June 17, 2014.
+The film also features Gillies' former Winx Club co-star Keke Palmer and was released on June 17, 2014 to negative reviews.